MicrosoftDocs/azure-dev-docs/articles/java/ai/get-started-app-chat-scaling-with-azure-container-apps.md

 ---
-title: Scale Azure OpenAI for Java chat sample using RAG
+title: Scale Azure OpenAI for Java Chat Sample Using RAG
 description: Learn how to add load balancing to your Java solution to extend the chat app beyond the Azure OpenAI token and model quota limits. ms.date: 05/13/2024 ms.topic: get-started